jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/NCCGroup-Annual-Research-Report-2021.md

 consequences were.
+The talk also examines ways that open\-source software has been updated over time to mitigate these cryptography flaws and how successful these mitigations may have been.
+In September 2021, Jesus Olmos published Technical Advisory Garuda Linux Insecure User Creation (CVE\- 2021\-3784\), on a vulnerability he uncovered in Garuda 2021 NCC Group Annual Research Report
+36
-The talk also examines ways that open\-source software has been updated over time to mitigate these cryptography flaws and how successful these mitigations may have been.In September 2021, Jesus Olmos published Technical Advisory Garuda Linux Insecure User Creation (CVE\- 2021\-3784\), on a vulnerability he uncovered in Garuda352021 NCC Group Annual Research ReportLinux that would allow local attacker to impersonate a user account while it is being created, installing a backdoor to access that user account at any moment in the future.In September 2021, Liyun Li published Technical Advisory \- PDFTron JavaScript URLs Allowed in WebViewer UI (CVE\- 2021\-39307\), where he shared his finding that the PDFTron WebViewer renders dangerous URLs as hyperlinks in
+Linux that would allow local attacker to impersonate a user account while it is being created, installing a backdoor to access that user account at any moment in the future.
+In September 2021, Liyun Li published Technical Advisory \- PDFTron JavaScript URLs Allowed in WebViewer UI (CVE\- 2021\-39307\), where he shared his finding that the PDFTron WebViewer renders dangerous URLs as hyperlinks in